News & Community Involvement

 Finance Committee

-Duties of the Committee include:
+Financial Management Duties of the Committee Include:

-• Prepare an annual budget in coordination with committee chairs and others responsible for budget items for Board approval;
+• Prepare an annual budget in coordination with committee chairs and others responsible for budget items for Board approval.

-• Review and advise the Board on major capital outlays;
+• Review and advise the Board on major capital outlays.

-• Make recommendations to the Trustees regarding financial planning, debt, procurement, and cash flow;
+• Make recommendations to the Trustees regarding financial planning, debt, procurement, and cash flow.

-• Improve and modify financial procedures and controls;
+• Continuously improve financial procedures and controls.

-• Pursue cost-saving opportunities.
+• Communicating stewardship opportunities.

 •